 Buy the Right Property

 You have a choice: residential or commercial property.
 Both can generate an income and capital growth, but they are very different in terms of day-to-day management.
+If you end up going for a commercial property, then you may want to contact a commercial law firm in case you get into any legal troubles.

 Research properties before you invest.
 If you are considering buying a second property in your local area, you are likely to be familiar with property prices and the best (and worst) neighborhoods.